Wednesday, May 11, 2011

 Along came a storm, gusty winds fiercely blew.

-Her hat those winds carried aloft in the air,
+Her hat the winds carried aloft in the air,

 Shredding it completely, leaving her in despair.